Where to buy wood for CNC

 Yew has a uniform and unpredictable grain pattern, and it is flexible even after drying and is much denser than pine wood, and it does not have the same properties found in evergreen wood, such as pine.
 What makes it a popular wood is the uniform but unpredictable grain pattern.

 It is flexible even after drying and much denser than pine wood.
 That is why it is in several small items.
 It creates small decorative carved items.

-Red oak makes beautiful pieces due to its attractive rays.
-The grain can be difficult for carvers, but it takes decent detail.
-However, it is not as good at detailed projects as basswood and cherry.
+Red oak makes beautiful pieces due to its beautiful rays.
+The grain can be problematic for carvers, but it takes decent detail.
+However, it is not as good at complex projects as basswood and cherry.
 It lasts nicely, and the blanks are in beautiful pre-glued, grain-matched heartwoods.
 It is porous to the extent that it blows bubbles in the water.